datalad-handbook/book/docs/basics/101-137-history.rst

 This guest lecture has given you a glimpse into how to work with the history of your DataLad datasets.
 To conclude this section, let's remove all untracked contents from the dataset.
-This can be done with :command:`git reset` as well: The command :command:`git reset --hard master` (where ``master`` is a branch name) swipes your dataset clean and removes anything that is untracked or modified but not saved yet.
+This can be done with :command:`git clean`: The command :command:`git clean -f` swipes your dataset clean and removes any untracked file.
 **Careful!
 This is not revertible, and content lost with this commands can not be recovered!**
+If you want to be extra sure, run :command:`git clean -fn` beforehand -- this will give you a list of the files that would be deleted.

 .. runrecord:: _examples/DL-101-137-148
    :language: console
    :workdir: dl-101/DataLad-101

-   $ git reset --hard master
+   $ git clean -f

 Afterwards, the :command:`datalad status` returns nothing, indicating a clean dataset state with no untracked files or modifications.